Cardiomyopathy refers to diseases of the heart muscle. These diseases have many causes, signs and symptoms, and treatments.

 - A family history of cardiomyopathy, heart failure, or sudden cardiac arrest (SCA)

-- A disease or condition that can lead to cardiomyopathy, such as coronary heart disease, heart attack, or a viral infection that inflames the heart muscle
+- A disease or condition that can lead to cardiomyopathy, such as ischemic heart disease, heart attack, or a viral infection that inflames the heart muscle

 - Diabetes or other metabolic diseases, or severe obesity